This article offers the names of the sectors for enterprise blockchain examples with companies that are already working in that field.

 To help you in the quest to understand enterprise blockchain better, we will be sharing enterprise blockchain examples.
 Also, enterprise blockchain is different compared to public blockchains.

 Public blockchains are free for everyone to join and participate.
 Organizations cannot afford to share every piece of information.
 They have critical information that determines their failure and success.
-If the critical information is not handled correctly, it leads to loss of competitive advantage and market share.
+If the critical information is not handled correctly, it leads to a loss of competitive advantage and market share.

 That’s where permissioned enterprise blockchains come in.
-All the enterprise blockchain frameworks support permissioned feature.
+All the enterprise blockchain frameworks support permissioned features.
 That’s why we will also be discussing the permissioned blockchain example.
 Mostly, the frameworks offer the ability to handle permissioned networks with public features.
 This means that companies can keep their information secure while enabling other end users to connect to the blockchain network — and ensuring proper information flow.

 As a business, your job is to identify the instances where you need blockchain.
 If you identify it correctly, it can help you get better results from the blockchain.
 Let’s go through the following questions.